qlicker/qlicker/docs/UserManual-Professor.md

 + **Question:** Displays the current question, out of all questions listed in the session.
 + **Answered:** Current number of submissions to the current question, out of all students active in the session.
 + **Hide Question:** Students will be unable to see the current question.
-+ **Show Correct:** The question display, both on your screen and the students, will display the correct answer(s) in green text and the incorrect answer(s) in red text.
++ **Show Correct:** The question display, both on your screen and the students, will display the correct answer(s) in green text and the incorrect answer(s) in red text, as well as the solution to the question.
 + **Show Stats:** The question display, both on your screen and the students, will display the current statistics (percentage answered for each option) of the current question
 + **Attempt:** Displays the current attempt for the current question.
 + **Disallow Responses:** This disallows students to submit any more answers to the current question.